bueltge/Archive/readme.txt

 == Description ==
 Archive your post types, also possible via cron; but only active via var inside the php-file.
 Use the shortcode [archive] to list al posts from Archive with status publish to a page or post.
-The Shortcode can use different params and use the folow defaults.
+The shortcode can use different params and use the follow defaults.

 `
 'count'         => -1, // count or -1 for all posts
+'category'      => '', // Show posts associated with certain categories.
+'tag'           => '', // Show posts associated with certain tags.
 'post_status'   => 'publish', // status or all for all posts 'echo'          => TRUE, // echo or give an array for use external 'return_markup' => 'ul', // markup before echo title, content